 - (1) The borrower shall be given an explicit option to exit a digital loan by paying the principal and the proportionate APR without any penalty during an initial "cooling-off period".
-The cooling off period shall be determined by the bank in terms of their credit policy, subject to the period so determined not being less than one day.
-For borrower continuing with the loan even after cooling-off period, pre-payment shall continue to be allowed as per [Reserve Bank of India \(Local Area Banks - Responsible Business Conduct\) Directions, 2025.](#) - (2) A bank may retain a reasonable one-time processing fee, if the customer exits the loan during the cooling-off period.
+The cooling off period shall be determined by the Board of the bank in terms of their credit policy, subject to the period so determined not being less than one day.
+For borrower continuing with the loan even after cooling-off period, pre-payment shall continue to be allowed as per the [Reserve Bank of India \(Rural Co-operative Banks - Responsible Business Conduct\) Directions, 2025](#). - (2) A bank may retain a reasonable one-time processing fee, if the customer exits the loan during the cooling-off period.
 This, if applicable, shall be disclosed to the customer upfront in KFS.